 Sometimes powers “otherwise provided by law” can be found in a municipality’s charter.
 Charters may contain different or additional provisions dealing with the operations of the council and the mayor’s role.
 For example, Greensboro’s charter specifically authorizes the mayor and the mayor pro tem to execute contracts, deeds and other documents on behalf of the city.
 While this is the practice in many jurisdictions, it’s not a power the mayor has unless it has been delegated by the board, or is specified in a charter provision like the one in Greensboro.
 It’s important for mayors and council members to familiarize themselves with their municipal charters, and to identify and follow any charter provisions that modify the general law.

 In addition to the general authority described above, several statutes specifically call for the mayor to take certain actions, such as filing maps of annexations, or making appointments, such as to a hospital authority or housing authority.
-The mayor also has the power, along with others listed in the relevant statutes, to call special meetings of the council and to declare a state of emergency.
+The mayor also has the power, along with others listed in the relevant statutes, to call special meetings of the council.

 As noted above, G.S.
 160A-67 specifically allows the council to delegate powers to the mayor in addition to those that the legislature delegates by statute or charter.
 This might occur by resolution or, over time and less explicitly, by practice and habit.
 These delegations of authority are examples of things that are not permanently binding, either on the board that makes them or on future boards, as described in this post.
 So the council may expand or contract these discretionary powers – that is, those that are conferred by council rather than by statute or charter, as it sees fit.

 Developing and defining the respective roles of mayors and council members can be challenging, but it is an important step in establishing effective working relationships among the members of the governing body.
 Two resources available from the School of Government to help local governments with these issues are:

 Suggested Rules of Procedure for a City Council, Fourth Edition, by Trey Allen and